Jamsers/Bistro-Demo-Tweaked/Godot-Human-For-Scale/README.md

 RIGHT CLICK to zoom/focus
 TAB to switch third person camera shoulders

+LEFT CLICK to shoot physics gun

+## Controls not working?

+*Mouse look not working?* A Control node is likely capturing mouse input.
+Find that Control node, set its Mouse Filter to Pass/Ignore.
+*Keyboard controls not working?* A Control node is likely capturing keyboard input, most likely a button or text box.
+Find that Control node, set its Focus Mode to None.

 ## Extra Options

 You can enable depth of field for the zoom functionality.
 No camera attributes setup necessary.
 You can disable the character's shadow in first person view.
 You can enable audio, which will enable the audio listener, footstep sounds, and physics interactions sounds.
+You can enable the physics gun, which throws a physics object of your choosing in front of you.

 ![human-for-scale-options](https://github.com/Jamsers/Godot-Human-For-Scale/assets/39361911/80a466c6-9890-41cf-8303-5225a2106b78)